Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Introduction

-Apart from the recently discovered hydrodynamic aspect of graphene, there are some other famous properties of it, for which it constantly attracted the attention of the scientific community for a few decades from when it was discovered.
-See Ref.~\cite{G_rev} for its quick review.
-Graphene~\cite{G_rev} is a two-dimensional system of carbon atoms with some interesting properties like \begin{enumerate} \item zero band gap between the valance and conduction bands at Dirac points, \item (effectively) zero mass behavior with proportional relation between electron's energy and momentum, \end{enumerate} and many more interesting behaviors~\cite{G_rev}.
-From the experimental point of view, this coincidence of gap-less and mass-less nature with the hydrodynamic aspects is an observed fact, but it was a theoretical challenge to find their inter-connection mechanism.
+\item (effectively) zero mass behavior with proportional relation between electron's energy and momentum. \end{itemize} From the experimental point of view, this coincidence of gap-less and mass-less nature with the hydrodynamic aspects is an observed fact, but it was a theoretical challenge to find their interconnection mechanism.
 According to the latest understanding~\cite{eHD1,eHD2,eHD3}, we may connect them by following links.
-Free electron theory of electron as Fermi gas is well applicable for most of the metals as they always have finite Fermi energy or chemical potential $\mu$~\footnote{In the present article, we will assume equivalence role of Fermi energy and chemical potential, which are also considered as a temperature independent parameter but the real system may have a slight deviation from this assumptions.} within the range $\mu=2-10$ eV.
-So only electrons on the Fermi-energy sphere will participate in the kinematics, thermodynamics, and transport phenomena.
+Free electron theory of electron as Fermi gas is well applicable for most of the metals as they always have finite Fermi energy or chemical potential $\mu$ within the range $\mu=2-10$ eV.
+In the present article, we will assume the equivalence role of Fermi energy and chemical potential, which are also considered a temperature-independent parameter, but the real system may slightly differ from these assumptions.
+Consequently, only electrons on the Fermi-energy sphere will participate in the kinematics, thermodynamics, and transport phenomena.
 Other electrons, occupied below the Fermi energy sphere, will remain immobile due to the Pauli exclusion principle.
-So, (nearly) free electrons on the Fermi energy sphere will face obstacles of those immobile electrons as well as ions in real (co-ordinate) space (not in momentum space), for which zig-zag Ohmic type motions are followed by those free electrons.
+So, (nearly) free electrons on the Fermi energy sphere will face obstacles of those immobile electrons as well as ions in real coordinate space, for which those free electrons follow zig-zag Ohmic type motions.
 In other words, electron-electron scattering will be suppressed by other dominant scatterings like electron-ions and others, which can not be removed in this Ohmic type motion of Fermionic systems having large $\mu$.
-These kinds of transportation provide internal energy density $\ep=a+bT^2$ and specific heat $c_V\propto T$ based on the Sommerfeld expansion calculation and also Wiedemann-Franz law is well obeyed.
-On the other hand, the picture may be changed for the graphene case, where $\mu$ can be decreased from the range $\mu=2-10$ eV to smaller values (even towards $\mu\rightarrow 0$ limits) by changing the doping level.
-So when one goes toward $\mu/T\ll 1$ domain, called Dirac fluid (DF) or Dirac liquid (DL), electron-electron scattering becomes dominating over other possible scatterings, and electron hydrodynamics or Poiseuille's motion is observed instead of Ohmic type motions.
+These kinds of transportation provide internal energy density $\ep \propto T^2$ and specific heat $C_v\propto T$ based on the Sommerfeld expansion calculation, and also Wiedemann-Franz law is well obeyed.
+On the other hand, the picture may be changed for the graphene case, where $\mu$ can be decreased from the range $\mu=2-10$ eV to smaller values (even towards $\mu\rightarrow 0$ limits) by changing the doping level~\cite{eHD1,eHD2,eHD3}.
+So when one goes toward $\mu/T\ll 1$ domain, called Dirac fluid (DF) or Dirac liquid (DL) domain \cite{eHD1}, electron-electron scattering becomes dominating over other possible scatterings, and electron hydrodynamics or Poiseuille's motion is observed instead of Ohmic type motions.
 These kinds of fluid-based transportation may provide different expressions of internal energy density and may violate Wiedemann-Franz law~\cite{Sci_16_Dirac}.
 Present article is aimed to explore the differences in thermodynamical properties for graphene case between $\mu/T\ll 1$ and $\mu/T\gg 1$ domains as well as compared with other cases like non-relativistic (NR) and ultra-relativistic (UR).